Welcome to our local website for our operations in South East England.

 The Conservation Volunteers is the community volunteering charity.
 We were formed in 1959.

 Our Purpose is to work together with people, communities and partners to deliver practical actions that have a lasting impact on people’s health, prospects and outdoor places.

 Our work locally is co-ordinated by a friendly team of 22 staff (not all full-time) and four key volunteers.
-We run the Singleton Environment Centre in Kent, on behalf of Ashford Borough Council.
-We also have other offices in Bursledon (near Southampton), Croydon, Hastings, Reading and Worthing.
+We have offices in Bursledon (near Southampton), Croydon, Hastings, Reading and Worthing.

 Owning no land, TCV provides a unique bridge between individuals and their environment, by linking volunteers and land managers, including local authorities and other public bodies, community groups, schools and private landowners.

 Our activities result in a wide range of improvements for local communities, achieved through using the environment to deliver social, educational and health-related outcomes.
 Most of this work helps to protect or enhance local biodiversity, mitigate the effects of climate change, or improve access or interpretation of greenspaces, to enable people to enjoy them more.

 In the South East of England in 2015 we directly worked with 1,638 different, registered volunteers.
 We carried out 13,415 days of work on 206 sites, taking part in 1,761 projects whilst directly supporting 130 local groups and organisations.
 365 groups were also members of the TCV Community Network and received further support as a result of this.